Skip to content

 What is a castle wedding venue in France?

 In France, a castle wedding venue is a château: a historic, often fortified estate with towers, turrets, moats, or a keep, booked for full sole use across a wedding weekend.
 The English word castle and the French château describe the same kind of property.
-We profile 12 such castles nationwide, with capacity from 50 to 500 and on-site sleeping for 20 to 65 of the wedding party.
+We profile castles nationwide, each offered for full sole use, with on-site sleeping and English-speaking coordination for international couples.
 See our multi-day weekend guide.

 Is a castle the same as a château?